 As set forth above in this EEO Program, the long-range goals are to ensure parity between the San Diego County workforce availability and the current workforce of MTS.
-In FY13, MTS also made short-term goals regarding the full utilization of females and minorities.
-Since FY13, we have added two (2) females in the Officials/Administrators category, 10 females in the Skilled Craft category, 110 Hispanics in the Service/Maintenance category and have full utilization of African Americans in all categories.
+In FY18, MTS made short-term goals regarding the full utilization of females and minorities.
+Since FY18, we have added one (1) female and one (1) Hispanic male in the Officials/Administrators category, five (5) Hispanic females in the Protective Service category, 10 multiracial males and one (1) Hispanic female in the Skilled Craft category, 29 multiracial employees and 10 Hispanics in the Service/Maintenance category, and have full utilization of African Americans in all categories.

 Despite our efforts to achieve full utilization of females and minorities, the lack of new positions and the significant reduction in turnover in recent years limits the tools we have to eliminate underutilization.
 Lack of turnover delays the impact of our efforts to train females and minorities who now may be qualified for higher level positions.
+Turnover coupled with the industry-specific experience needed to fill many management positions, makes this a particularly difficult goal.
 Additionally, some positions are filled internally in accordance with the appropriate union contract, such as an apprenticeship position.